akshay-rajan/notes/ICP.md

 ```
 dfx deploy [canister_name] --playground
 ```
-This will deploy the canister with the corresponding name to Motoko playground.
+This will deploy a single canister to Motoko playground.
 To interact with it directly, use the URL to the Candid Interface displayed in the terminal.

 # MOTOKO